ethereum/EIPs/EIPS/eip-x.md

 MUST support a redeem Request flow where the control of `shares` is taken from `owner` directly where `msg.sender` has EIP-20 approval over the `shares` of `owner`.

-When the Request is Claimable, `maxRedeem` and `maxWithdraw` will be increased, and `redeem` or `withdraw` can be called by `operator` to receive `assets`.
+When the Request is Claimable, `maxRedeem` and `maxWithdraw` will be increased for the case where the `owner` input is the `operator`. `redeem` or `withdraw` can subsequently be called by `operator` to receive `assets`.
 A Request MAY transition straight to Claimable state but MUST NOT skip the Claimable state.

 If a Vault uses a locking mechanism for `shares`, those `shares` MUST be burned from the Vault balance before or upon claiming the Request.